wangw-david/kolla-ceph/README.md

 ``Note: "--daemon" Recommended for maintenance of existing clusters``

-- You can modify a service on a node, such as repairing a damaged osd on a node.
+- You can modify a daemon on a node, such as repairing a damaged osd on a node.

 ```
 sh manage.sh deploy --cluster test --image nautilus.0001 --daemon ceph-osd --limit ceph-node3